Why is my Lavender Turning Black? (How to Solve it)

 Key Takeaways:

-• Lavenders that are turning black are usually as a result of frost damage to new growth in the Spring or a sign of a fungal disease.
+• Lavenders that are turning black are usually a result of frost damage to new growth in the Spring or a sign of a fungal disease.

 • Over watering lavenders and planting lavenders in nutrients rich soil also adds to the risk of fungal diseases affecting your lavender.

-• Remove lavenders from the soil and snip away any affected roots, leaves and stems and replant in new, well draining soil, in a pot and shelter from rainfall for two weeks.
+• Remove lavenders from the soil and snip away any affected roots, leaves, and stems and replant in new, well-draining soil, in a pot and shelter from rainfall for two weeks.

-• Lavenders do not always recover from fungal diseases but by snipping affect black leaves, stems and roots and replanting in a pot you can give your lavender the best chance of recovery.
+• Lavenders do not always recover from fungal diseases but by snipping affect black leaves, stems, and roots and replanting in a pot you can give your lavender the best chance of recovery.

 Recent Posts